thekatze/rehash/README.md

 # How does it work?

-Your password is generated using a cryptographic hash function, a one way mapping from any input data to a unique identifier of that data.
+Your password is generated using a cryptographic hash function, a one-way mapping from any input data to a unique identifier of that data.

 Here are some examples: